Find Affordable College Courses

 Salt Lake City, UT

-Out of the 11 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Utah landed the # 4 spot on the list.
-U of U is a very large public school located in the midsize city of Salt Lake City.
+A rank of #4 on this year’s list means University of Utah is a great value for foreign languages and linguistics students.
+U of U is a very large public school located in the city of Salt Lake City.

 Out-of-state tuition fees for undergraduate students at U of U are $28,345 per year.
 After completing their degree, foreign languages and linguistics graduates from U of U carry an average student debtload of $24,500.